 Multitasking has been the killer of one’s productiveness since starting.
 Doing more than one task at once may not make you more productive but bring stress and anxiety to your work.

-So, in order to do your work productively, stop doing everything at once.
+In order to do your work productively, stop doing everything at once.
 Try to give attention to one task at a time.
-Finish that one work and then go to the next one.
+Finish that one piece of work and then go to the next one.

 2. Take Short Breaks.